qwd/dev-site/docs/_en/terms/restriction.md

 ## Account suspension

-When your account is suspended, you cannot use any QWeather Develop Service, and your payment method and account information cannot be used in the new account.
+When your account is suspended, you cannot use any QWeather Developer Services, and your payment method and account information cannot be used in the new account.
 Depending on the severity of your violation, we reserve the right to submit your information to judicial authorities.

 See [Account Suspension](/en/docs/account/suspension/).